Part II-What is New with Google Shopping as Free Listing Rolls out?

 Since the customers can only see the Free listing products and Sponsored Products, it is a valid doubt that Sellers from GSA will have lesser visibility now.
 Their products are going to be visible only when the customer selects the “Buy on Google” Filter or goes to a Google Shopping Department directly.

-Here, what we have been able to conclude so far is that customers of Google Shopping Actions have the splendid opportunity to shop seamlessly, thanks to the Universal Cart and One Step checkout process.
+Here, what we have been able to conclude so far is that customers of Buy On Google have the splendid opportunity to shop seamlessly, thanks to the Universal Cart and One Step checkout process.
 Additionally, the quick shipment of products, Google Backed Guarantee on products and the availability of products on Google Assistant for quick checkout can largely play in the favor of sellers.

 What is the scale of impact this will have on GSA sellers?
 Will it be positive or negative?